civicrm/civicrm-user-guide/docs/petition/what-you-need-to-know.md

 like to ask on the petitions.
 Then, create the profiles, and finally, select the profiles when you create the petition.

-To learn more about how to create custom field sets, see the chapter on *Creating Custom Fields* in the section *Organising Your Data*.
-To learn how to create a custom profile, see *Profiles* in the section *Organising your Data*.
+To learn more about how to create custom field sets, see the chapter on [Creating Custom Fields](/organising-your-data/creating-custom-fields.md) in the section [Organising Your Data](/organising-your-data/overview.md).
+To learn how to create a custom profile, see [Profiles](/organising-your-data/profiles.md) in the section [Organising your Data](/organising-your-data/overview.md).

 ### CMS Permissions

 You need to set permissions to allow specific roles to Sign CiviCRM Petitions.
-Refer to the next chapter called Set-up in this section, to find out what permissions you'll need to allow.
+Refer to the next chapter called [Set-up](/petition/set-up.md) in this section, to find out what permissions you'll need to allow.

 ## Key Questions